patternfly/training-scenarios/react/react-basics/step1.md

 2) <strong>Set up the general structure of the card and the necessary import statements.</strong>

 This step adds the structure of the card component.
-The next steps aim to fill in the structure with content.
+The next steps fill in the structure with content.

 Copy the following code into the `App.js` file, replacing all of the content there: